 In today’s EdChoice Chat, we continue our Cool Schools series with an interview with the founder and director of the Highlands Micro School.
 Mike McShane and Anne Wintemute talk about the basics of what the school day looks like but also dig into underlying philosophies of education and child rearing that led Anne to start the school in the first place.
-Listen to the full podcast, or scroll to read the transcript of the interview.

 Mike McShane: Today on the podcast, we have Anne Wintemute from Highlands Micro School.
 Highlands described itself as a progressive, non-religious, independent elementary school in northwest Denver, Colorado.
 It’s a very small school, hence the term “micro.”
 At their capacity, they hope to serve a grand total of 24 students.
 Anne is the founder and director of the Highlands Micro School.

 We have a very interesting conversation with you today not just about the buzzword-y things like “micro schools” or “progressive education” or any of those, but actually a deeper conversation about their philosophical orientation.
 How they view children, the responsibilities they should be able to have and how they should best be educated.
 So without further ado, my conversation with Anne Wintemute.

 Okay, so when we see the term “micro school,” this is something that I think is popping up in lots of different, I read EdWeek articles, I see news stories and others.
 I would love, maybe we could start with what is a micro school?

 Anne Wintemute: Well, micro schools in a similar form to how they’re represented today have been around since the beginning of education.
 They tend to be small groups of like-minded people with similar interests in terms of their perspective about what the role of education is in a child’s life.
 Originally they were small town schools.
 As schools began to consolidate over the years, they got bigger.